Chifley (NSW)

 Residential development activity is lower than average in Chifley according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Chifley has experienced around 11 dwellings receiving development approval each year over the past five financial years.
-This totals an estimated 56 homes between FY-21 and FY-25.
-So far in FY-26, 6 approvals have been recorded.
-On average, 1.7 new residents arrive per new home annually over these five years, indicating balanced supply and demand conditions with stable market conditions.
-However, this figure has increased to 5.8 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Chifley has experienced around 11 dwellings receiving development approval each year over the past five financial years.
+This totals an estimated 55 homes.
+So far in FY-26, 8 approvals have been recorded.
+Over these five years (FY-21 to FY-25), there has been an average of 1.6 new residents per year arriving for each new home.
+However, recent figures show this has increased to 5.7 people per dwelling over the past two financial years.

-New properties are constructed at an average value of $639,000, reflecting a developer focus on the premium segment with upmarket properties.
-In FY-26, $72,000 in commercial approvals have been registered, demonstrating the area's residential nature.
-Compared to Greater Sydney, Chifley has slightly more development, at 19.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
-This activity is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-Recent construction comprises 17.0% standalone homes and 83.0% townhouses or apartments, showing a trend toward denser development that appeals to downsizers, investors, and entry-level buyers.
-This represents a notable shift from the area's existing housing composition of 59.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+New properties are constructed at an average value of $639,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, there have been $72,000 in commercial approvals registered, demonstrating the area's residential nature.
+Compared to Greater Sydney, Chifley has slightly more development, 18.0% above the regional average per person over the five-year period.
+However, this activity is under the national average, suggesting the area's established nature and potential planning limitations.
+Recent construction comprises 23.0% standalone homes and 77.0% townhouses or apartments, indicating a trend toward denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
+This represents a shift from the area's existing housing, which is currently 59.0% houses.

 With around 302 people per dwelling approval, Chifley shows characteristics of a low density area.
-According to AreaSearch's latest quarterly estimate, the area is projected to add 144 residents by 2041 based on current development patterns, suggesting that new housing supply should readily meet demand and potentially facilitate population growth beyond current projections.
+Future projections show Chifley adding 72 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development